Martinique national football team: CFU Caribbean Cup

 From 1978–1985, Martinique participated in the CFU Championship, a precursor to the Caribbean Cup.
 Of the six championships played, Martinique featured three final rounds.
 Les Matinino won the competition twice in 1983 and 1985.
 Martinique appeared in fourteen Caribbean Cups.
 The Martinique team was the organization with the smallest population to have won the competition.
 Martinique won their first and only Caribbean Cup title in 1993.
 The tournament was played in Jamaica and Martinique defeated the hosts 6–5 on penalties in the final match.
 The following year, Martinique finished runner-up to Trinidad and Tobago.
 The team finished in third place on three occasions in 1992, 1996, and 2001.

-Coupe de l'Outre-Mer

-Martinique has participated all three editions of the Coupe de l'Outre-Mer, which was established in 2008.
-In the first edition, the team finished runner-up to the champions Réunion losing 1–0 in the final.
-In 2010, Martinique won its first Coupe de l'Outre-Mer defeating the defending champions Réunion 5–3 on penalties at the Stade Dominique Duvauchelle in Créteil.
-They re-lost the title to Reunion in 2012 in a penalty shootout.